seafloor-geodesy/gnatss/docs/position_inversion.md

-The first step is to prepare all of the input files required to calculate a position, including the _pxp_tt_ file with acoustic two-way travel times, the _POS_FREED_TRANS_TWTT_ file with transducer positions, and the sound velocity profile.
-Create a working directory and place a configuration file named _config.yaml_ inside of it.
-Edit _config.yaml_ to reflect the a priori site information and locations of the input data files.
-Once you have done this, run GNATSS in the working directory with the following command on the command line
+The first step is to prepare all of the input files required to calculate a position, including the _pxp_tt_ file with acoustic two-way travel times, the _gps_positions_ file with antenna positions, the Novatel files with #INSPVA and
+#INSSTDEVA strings, and the sound velocity profile.
+Create a working directory
+and place a configuration file inside of it.
+This configuration file may be edited from the template available on the [GNATSS Config File](./config_yaml.md) page or the [GNATSS GitHub](https://github.com/seafloor-geodesy/gnatss).
+You may name this file whatever you like, but for the purposes of this example, we will name the configuration file _NDP1_2022.yaml_.
+Edit _NDP1_2022.yaml_ to reflect the a priori site information and locations of the input data files.
+Once you have done this, run GNATSS in the working directory with the following command on the command line interface:
-interface:

 ```
-gnatss run --extract-dist-center --extract-process-dataset --qc --distance-limit 150
+gnatss run --distance-limit 150 NDP1_2022.yaml
 ```

-After a successful run, GNATSS will generate an _output_ folder with the following files:
+After a successful run, GNATSS will generate an _output_ directory defined in the configuration file, by default _./output_.
+The output directory will contain the following files:

+- `gps_solution.csv`: Input data file in the Community Standard GNSS-A format.
+  This file is only generated when the user runs the _posfilter_ mode of GNATSS.
-- _process_dataset.nc_: NetCDF file with array offsets.
+- `process_dataset.nc`: NetCDF file with array offsets.
-- _residuals.csv_: File with the GNSS-Acoustic residuals, the difference between the measured and modelled two-way travel times for each ping.
+- `residuals.csv`: File with the GNSS-Acoustic residuals, the difference between the measured and modelled two-way travel times for each ping.
 Residual values are converted to centimeters from seconds with the mean sound velocity.
-- _deletions.csv_: File with a list of residuals with poor data quality, to be removed the next time gnatss is executed.
+- `deletions.csv`: File with a list of residuals with poor data quality, to be removed the next time gnatss is executed.
-- _dist_center.csv_: File with the distances between the transducer and the center of the array for each ping.
+- `dist_center.csv`: File with the distances between the transducer and the center of the array for each ping.
-- _outliers.csv_: File with residuals that fall outside a user-defined threshold.
+- `outliers.csv`: File with residuals that fall outside a user-defined threshold.
 Concatenated to _deletions.csv_ the next time gnatss is executed.
-- _residuals.png_: A plot of the acoustic residuals.
+- `residuals.png`: A plot of the acoustic residuals.
 There is one time series for each transponder in the array.
-- _residuals_enu_components.png_: A plot of the acoustic residuals averaged together over space to estimate the apparent offset of the array center during each ping.
+- `residuals_enu_components.png`: A plot of the acoustic residuals averaged together over space to estimate the apparent offset of the array center during each ping.

+The above run executed both the posfilter and solver modes of GNATSS by default since we did not specify an individual mode.
+Because of this, a _gps_solution.csv_ file was generated in addition to the array position.
+If we want to repeat the array positioning executed by the solver, we can skip the posfilter mode by using this _gps_solution.csv_ file as input data.

 A good way to assess the quality of the solution is to evaluate the _residuals.png_ file.
-After running gnatss the first time with the above command, this plot shows the following:
+After running GNATSS the first time with the above command, this plot shows the following:

 ![residuals_1](./residuals_1.png)